On Commonsense Cues in BERT for Solving Commonsense Tasks: Task and Model

-In the development of the CommonsenseQA dataset, crowd-workers are requested to generate question and candidate answers based on the source concept and three target concepts, respectively.
+As shown in Figure~\ref{fig:cqa}, in the development of the CommonsenseQA dataset, crowd-workers are requested to generate question and candidate answers based on the {\it source concept} and three related target concepts in \textsc{ConceptNet}, respectively.
 Following \citet{commonsenseqa}, we call the source concept in the question as {\it question concept}, and the target concept in the answer as {\it answer concept}.
-To make the task more difficult, two additional incorrect answers are added.
+Each question corresponds to only one correct {\it answer concept} among the three related \textsc{ConceptNet} target concepts.
+In addition, two more incorrect answer concepts are added, which do not correlate with the question concept in \textsc{ConceptNet}, resulting in 5 candidate answers for each question.
 We define {\it commonsene link} as the link from the answer concept to the question concept.
-In order to analyze implicit structured commonsense knowledge, which is based on the link from the answer concept to the question concept, we filter out questions which do not contain the question concept in its \textsc{ConceptNet} form (e.g. paraphrase).
-The detailed statistics of the resulting dataset CommonsenseQA* are summarized in Table~\ref{table:statistic}.